jfree/orson-charts/README.md

 27-May-2014 : Version 1.4

 - added JavaFX support;
-- added support to marker elements and item labels for KEY_BEGIN_ELEMENT and KEY_END_ELEMENT rendering hints;
+- added support to marker elements and item labels for `KEY_BEGIN_ELEMENT` and `KEY_END_ELEMENT` rendering hints;
-- added JPEG export option;
+- added `JPEG` export option;
-- add minAutoRangeLength attribute in AbstractValueAxis3D (this fixes a bug for plots where the length of the data range is zero, for example scatter plots with a single value);
+- added `minAutoRangeLength` attribute in `AbstractValueAxis3D` (this fixes a bug for plots where the length of the data range is zero, for example scatter plots with a single value);
 - fixed endless loop in axis range code for datasets with infinite values;
-- fixed bug in hinting for tick labels on NumberAxis3D;
+- fixed bug in hinting for tick labels on `NumberAxis3D`;
-- fixed Utils.js functions that didn't work with Internet Explorer 9.
+- fixed `Utils.js` functions that didn't work with Internet Explorer 9.

 11-Apr-2014 : Version 1.3

 - added chart mouse event and tooltip support for the chart viewer in Swing;
 - added item label support;
-- added JSON format data import and export;
+- added `JSON` format data import and export;
-- new utility methods to extract an XYZDataset from a CategoryDataset3D;
+- new utility methods to extract an `XYZDataset` from a `CategoryDataset3D`;
 - fixed a clipping issue for panels with borders assigned;
 - added rendering hints for SVG output via JFreeSVG (to support tool-tips and mouse events on chart elements);